Shagshag/prestashop-documentation/PaymentCCCore.md

 * Visibility: **public**
 * **Warning:** this property is **deprecated**.
 This means that this property will likely be removed in a future version.
-* This property is defined in classes\PaymentCC.php line 43
+* This property is defined in [classes/PaymentCC.php line 43](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/PaymentCC.php#43)

 ### $fieldsRequired